 You are here

-My dissertation, "Vegetable Feelings: Plants, Passions, and Knowledge in Early Modern England," examines the sentient plant as a particularly fertile locus of knowledge production in early modern England.
+My dissertation, "Vegetable Feelings: Plants, Passions, and Knowledge in Early Modern England," explores the history and ramifications of representations of sentient plants in early modern England.
 I am interested more broadly in natural history, the history of science, embodiment and gender studies, environmental humanities, critical plant studies, book history, and textual culture.

 Selected Awards and Honors